South Greenland Explorer – Aurora Borealis

 We return from our adventure with memories that will last a lifetime, arriving at the Icelandic port town of Keflavik.

 PLEASE NOTE: All itineraries are for guidance only.
 Programs may vary depending on ice, weather, and wildlife conditions.
 Landings are subject to site availabilities, permissions, and environmental concerns per AECO regulations.
 Official sailing plans and landing slots are scheduled with AECO prior to the start of the season, but the expedition leader determines the final plan.
 Flexibility is paramount for expedition cruises.
-The average cruising speed of our vessel is 10.5 knots.
+The average cruising speed of our vessel is 10.5 knots

-Trips and Rates
+Trips & Rates

 Please note, rates are Per Person in USD